 Giving health workers opportunities to grow through career pathways and training opportunities are effective retention strategies.
 Supporting health workers' professional growth is a strong retention theme in both South Africa and India.
-In South Africa, organizations that provide HRH a clear pathway to more senior and/ or management roles see higher retention rates.
-In India, five of the organizations interviewed offer clearly defined career pathways for their clinical staff, which they said help with retention.
-The other four, however, felt that getting a fair salary, being recognized in the community, and being exposed to innovation
+In South Africa, organizations that provide employees a clear pathway to more senior and/or management roles see higher retention rates.
+In India, five of the organizations interviewed offer clearly defined career pathways for their clinical staff, which they said helped with retention.
+The other four, however, felt that getting a fair salary, being recognized in the community, and being exposed to innovation was sufficient to attract and retain staff, without the need for career pathways.

-Case Study: Sevamob
+Case study: Sevamob

 At Sevamob in India, most health workers remain in the organization for long periods of time.
-Sevamob attracts health workers with the promise of having a significant social impact through their work, having a flexible schedule, and being exposed to a unique service delivery model.
+Sevamob attracts employees with the promise of having a significant social impact through their work, having a flexible schedule, and being exposed to a unique service delivery model.
 To encourage health workers to stay, Sevamob uses a variety of incentives.
 Health workers receive training in standardized service delivery and in skills such as patient handling.
-The health workers are given a stake in the business, receiving a percentage of revenue for new deals and service delivery; they also receive non-financial incentives, such as employee of the month awards.
-Sevamob also works hard to accommodate health workers' personal lives.
+The health workers are given a stake in the business, receiving a percentage of revenue for new deals and service delivery.
+They also receive non-financial incentives, such as employee of the month awards.
+Sevamob also works hard to accommodate the personal lives of health workers.
 Many of their nurses have to move due to marriage, and Sevamob works with them to transfer their position to a Sevamob clinic near their new home.
 This attention to the well-being of the health worker builds loyalty among the staff.
-Over the past three years, Sevamob's attrition rate was 10-20 percent, with most health workers leaving only when their contract expires.
+Over the past three years, Sevamob's attrition rate was 10-20 percent, with most health workers leaving only when their contract expired.